-How much student grabts and loans can a student receive?
+How much student grants and loans can a student receive?

-Student grants and loans is calculated per week.
+Student grants and loans consist of grants and loans and are calculated per week.
 Students may also apply for loans for additional expenses, such as travel costs, personal insurance and tuition fees.

 Applying for student grants and loans